Dynamic Credit Investment in Partially Observed Markets: The Market Model

-\textbf{\Red Defaultable Security.} Before defining the vulnerable security or stock considered in the present paper, we need to {introduce} a default process.
-Let $\tau$ be a nonnegative random variable, {defined on $(\Omega,\G,\Px)$}, representing the default time of the counterparty selling the bond.
-Let $\mathcal{H}_t = \sigma({\CaddBlue H_u}: u \leq t)$ be the filtration {generated by the \emph{default process} {$H_{t}:= \idc_{\tau \leq t}$}, after completion and regularization on the right {(see \cite{Belanger})}.
-We use the canonical construction of the default time $\tau$, in terms of a given hazard process $\{h_t\}_{t\geq{}0}$, which will be specified later.
-For future reference, we now give the details of the construction of the random time $\tau$. {We assume the existence of an exponential random variable $\chi$ defined on the probability space {$(\Omega,\G, \Px)$}, independent of the process $(X_t)_{t}$}.
+\textbf{Defaultable Security.} Before defining the vulnerable security considered in the present paper, we need to {introduce} the default process.
+Let $\tau$ be a nonnegative random variable, {defined on $(\Omega,\G,\Px)$}, representing the default time of the counterparty selling the security.
+Let $\mathcal{H}_t = \sigma({\CaddBlue H_u}: u \leq t)$ be the filtration generated by the \emph{default process} {$H_{t}:= \idc_{\tau \leq t}$}.
+We use the canonical construction of the default time $\tau$ in terms of a given hazard process.
+The latter is defined by $\Gamma_t := -\ln\left(1-\Ex^{\Px}\left[H_t \big| \mathcal{F}_t\right]\right)$ (see also definition 9.2.1 in \cite{bielecki01}), and postulated to have absolutely continuous sample paths with respect to the Lebesgue measure on $\mathds{R}^+$.
+In other words, it is assumed to admit the integral representation

+for a $\Fx$ progressively measurable, nonnegative stochastic process $\{h_t\}_{t\geq{}0}$, with integrable sample paths.
+The process $h_t$ is referred to as the $\Fx$-hazard rate of $\tau$, and will be specified later.
+We next give the details of the construction of the random time $\tau$. {We assume the existence of an exponential random variable $\chi$ defined on the probability space {$(\Omega,\G, \Px)$}, independent of the process $(X_t)_{t}$.
 We define $\tau$ by setting